mytech-today-now/wp-meme-player-2/PromptBuilding.md

 **Objective:**

-You are assigned the comprehensive task of developing a sophisticated WordPress plugin named **“WP Meme Player”** within a Dockerized environment.
-This plugin is intended to facilitate the creation and management of custom media playlists by utilizing items from the WordPress media library.
-To ensure that the plugin is maintainable, scalable, and easily readable, you will incorporate established programming design patterns and rigorously adhere to WordPress coding standards.
+You are entrusted with the intricate task of developing a robust and feature-rich WordPress plugin named **“Dynamic Playlist Manager”** within a Dockerized environment.
+This plugin is designed to empower content creators by allowing them to add, manage, and display custom playlists on a dedicated Playlist Page.
+The Playlist Page will feature a dynamic, color-coded grid of Playlist items, offering extensive sorting, grouping, and customization options to enhance user engagement and content discoverability.
+To ensure the plugin's maintainability, scalability, and adherence to best practices, you will incorporate established programming design patterns and strictly follow WordPress coding standards.

 Your response should be a meticulously refactored and highly verbose prompt that delves deeply into each component of the plugin, providing thorough explanations to ensure absolute clarity.
 This prompt is intended to serve as the foundational blueprint for a series of subsequent development activities.
 Therefore, it is imperative that every detail is elaborated upon with precision to facilitate seamless future enhancements and integrations.